alisasgithub/alisa-digital-garden/_pages/to do.md

 - [ ] Split out lists?
 - [ ] See if there’s a way to hide chucnks of text at the beginning on link preview
 - [ ] Make new book list
+    - [ ] Include a bookshelf even if there's no notes?

 <style>
     li {